digital-land/digital-land.info/README.md

 The containers are configured to send their logs to AWS Cloudwatch.
 The log group is called `/ecs/dl-web`.

 Logging configuration can be found in `log_config.yml`.
 Here you can change log level of each of the loggers independently, change the log format, or redirect specific/all logs to file.

+### Notes on docker compose

+Docker compose can be used to run the application + database.
+It uses the build target of dev for the main application, which has a multistage [Dockerfile](Dockerfile)

+Run up/down migrations

+    docker-compose run --rm web python -m alembic upgrade head

+Downgrade last migration

+    docker-compose run --rm web python -m alembic downgrade -1

+Run integration tests

+    docker-compose run --rm web python -m pytest tests/integration